Florence Pugh: Public image

+In a 2022 readers' poll by Empire magazine, she was voted one of the 50 greatest actors of all time.
+Terming her "one of the very best of her generation", the magazine attributed her success to bringing "a grounded empathy to her characters".
 Pugh was included on the entertainment category of Forbes magazine's annual 30 Under 30 list, which recognises the 30 most influential people in Europe under the age of 30, in 2019.
 Time magazine placed her on the artists category of its 100 Next list, which highlights rising stars and emerging leaders in their fields, in 2021.
-In a 2022 readers' poll by Empire magazine, she was voted one of the 50 greatest actors of all time.
-Terming her "one of the very best of her generation", the magazine attributed her success to bringing "a grounded empathy to her characters".
+In 2023, the magazine featured her in their Next Generation Leaders list.